PriestOfPain/lord-of-the-dead/README.md

 - Add durability to necromancer staff
 - Alter mob behavior to prevent summoned mobs attacking the summoner
 - Replace placeholder textures
-- Add use for grave robber shovel
+- Add an item to summon skeletons (uses bones instead of rotten flesh)